Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 04 : Merge Intervals.md

     start = max(a.start, b.start)
     end = min(a.end, b.end)
-That is, the highest start time and the lowest end time will be the overlapping interval.
+That is, the highest `startTime` and the lowest `endTime` will be the overlapping interval.

 So our algorithm will be to iterate through both the lists together to see if any two intervals overlap.
 If two intervals overlap, we will insert the overlapped part into a result list and move on to the next interval which is finishing early.
 ````js